-- From the One Stop home page, log in to “MyU: Academics” via the Quick Link at the right.
+- From the One Stop home page, log in to “MyU: For Student, Faculty, and Staff” via the Quick Link at the top right.

-- Select the “Grades” tab at the top to verify that your grades are complete and accurate.
+- Select the “Academics” tab on the left, then click on "Grades" to verify that your grades are complete and accurate.
 Arrows display earlier or later terms.

 - Select the “Order Official Transcript” option at the bottom of the same screen and follow the prompts.

-- Initiate your student internet account at umn.edu/initiate (see instructions on the page your teacher gave you with your name and U of M Student ID Number at the top) so you can request your transcript online following the above procedure; or
+- Initiate your student internet account at https://my-account.umn.edu/claim-acct (these instructions are also on the page your teacher gave you with your name and U of M Student ID Number at the top) so you can request your transcript online following the above procedure; or

 - Call One Stop at 612-624-1111 to verify that your records are accurate and to order your official transcript.

 - Note: For further assistance with ordering a transcript, please contact One Stop at 612-624-1111.
 CIS can help if coursework is missing from your transcript, if One Stop is unable to find your records, or if further support is needed with gaining credit recognition.
 The CIS office cannot provide grades or student account information.